 We review our goodwill and intangible assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 Goodwill is required to be tested for impairment at least annually.
-As of December 31, 2016, we had goodwill and intangible assets with a net book value of \$239 million related to the acquisitions of BlackLine Systems, Inc. and Runbook.
+At December 31, 2017, we had goodwill and intangible assets with a net book value of \$225.9 million related to the 2013 Acquisition and the Runbook Acquisition.
 An adverse change in market conditions, particularly if such change has the effect of changing one of our critical assumptions or estimates, could result in a change to the estimation of fair value that could result in an impairment charge to our goodwill or intangible assets.
 Any such charges may have a material negative impact on our operating results.